Hereditary haemochromatosis: MRI

-MRI-based testing is a noninvasive and accurate alternative to measure liver iron concentrations.
+MRI-based testing is a noninvasive and accurate alternative to measure liver iron concentrations (LIC) and hepatic fibrosis.

 Other imaging

 Clinically, the disease may be silent, but characteristic radiological features may point to the diagnosis.
-The increased iron stores in the organs involved, especially in the liver and pancreas, result in characteristic findings on unenhanced CT and a decreased signal intensity in MRI scans.
+The increased iron stores in the organs involved, especially in the liver and pancreas, result in characteristic findings on unenhanced CT, but it is not good for detecting tissue iron.
 Haemochromatosis arthropathy includes degenerative osteoarthritis and chondrocalcinosis.
 The distribution of the arthropathy is distinctive, but not unique, frequently affecting the second and third metacarpophalangeal joints of the hand.
-The arthropathy can, therefore, be an early clue as to the diagnosis of haemochromatosis.
+The arthropathy can, therefore, be an clue as to the diagnosis of haemochromatosis.

 Functional testing

 Based on the history, a physician might consider specific tests to monitor organ dysfunction, such as an echocardiogram for heart failure, or blood glucose monitoring for patients with haemochromatosis diabetes.

 Stages

 The American Association for the Study of Liver Diseases suggests the following three stages for the condition (identified by the European Association for the Study of Liver Diseases):